Are RVs Considered Mobile Homes?

 Many people live in RVs, which have many similarities to mobile homes from wheels to being towable, to having that pre-fabricated feel.
-But whether you’re talking about HOA restrictions, insurance, or just in general, are RVs considered mobile homes?
+But legally and otherwise, are RVs considered mobile homes?

 As a general rule, since they are both mobile and can be used as a home, RVs are considered mobile homes.
 But true mobile homes have to meet certain regulations that RVs do not in order to live in them.
 But, most RV campgrounds that allow permanent residents will also allow mobile homes.